 - Testing and quarantine protocols for returning to campus after winter break – January 3

-- Access to MIT academic and research buildings is only permitted through assigned access points.
-See the designated entries on the access point map. – October 14
+- Access to MIT academic and research buildings is only permitted through assigned access points – October 14

 The following protocols have been put in place to lower the risk of infection on our campus.
 Here, you’ll find guidelines related to what will be expected of you as a member of our community, and you can also learn what MIT is doing to safeguard overall community health.